ehre0004/cst8911-midterm-project/README.md

 ---

 ## Step 1: Setting Up Azure Blob Storage
-*Assigned to Person 1*
+*Assigned to Catherine and Rae*

 1. **Log into Azure Portal**:
-   - Go to [Azure Portal](https://portal.azure.com) and sign in.
+   - go to the Azure portal website and log in to your Azure account.

 2. **Create a Storage Account**:
-   - In the search bar, type `Storage Accounts` and click `Create`.
+   - go to `All services` and look for `Storage account` and then select `Create` to start making the storage account.
+   - fill in the details bellow
-   - Select your subscription and resource group.
+      - **Subscription**: your own
+      - **Resource group**: any you want
+      - **Storage Account Name**: `cst8911midtermstorage`
+      - **Region**: `Canada Central`
-   - Enter a unique **Storage Account Name**. -> `cst8911midtermstorage`
+      - **Storage Account Name**: `cst8911midtermstorage`
-   - Set **Region** to `Canada Central` and **Performance** to `Standard`.
+      - **Region**: `Canada Central`
+      - **Performance**: `Standard`.
-   - Select `Locally Redundant Storage (LRS)` for replication.
+      - **replication**: `Locally Redundant Storage (LRS)`
-   - Review and click `Create`.
+   - Leave the rest as default and click `Create`.

 3. **Create a Blob Container**:
-   - Once the storage account is created, navigate to it.
+   - Ones it finishes creating, go access it.
-   - Under **Data storage**, select `Containers`, and click `+ Container`.
+   - Go to `Containers` in the **Data storage** section and make a new container by selecting `+ Container`.
+   - Fill in the contents below:
+      - **Name**: any you want
-   - Name the container (e.g., `csvfiles`), set **Public access level** to `Private`, and click `Create`.
+      - **Public access level**: `Private`
+   - select `Create`

 4. **Upload Data**:
-   - Navigate to the container you created, click `Upload` and select the dataset (e.g., from GitHub, Kaggle, or a custom dataset).
+   - go to the container you made and select `Upload` and then pick the dataset you want to upload from such as GitHub, Kaggle, or custom.
-   - Click `Upload` to store the data in Azure Blob Storage.
+   - Last select `Upload` to save the data in Azure Blob Storage.

 ---

 ### Step 2: Creating a Data Warehouse in Azure Synapse Analytics
-*Assigned to Person 2*
+*Assigned to Catherine and Rae*

 1. **Create an Azure Synapse Workspace**:
-   - In Azure Portal, search for `Synapse Analytics` and click `Create`. -> `cst8911synapse`
+   - Go to `All services` and look for `Synapse Analytics` and then select `Create` to start making the Synapse service.
-   - Enter the required details: Workspace Name, Region (East US), and Resource Group.
-   - Select `Review + Create` and wait for the workspace to be deployed.
+   - Fill in the contents below:
+      - **Subscription**: your own
+      - **Resource group**: the one you made in `Storage Account`
+      - **Workspace name**: `cst8911synapse`
+      - **Region**: `East US`
+   - Fill in the other requried requirement on your own.
+   - After finishing filling the details, go to `Review + create` and select `Create`

 2. **Configure SQL Pool (Dedicated Pool)**:
-   - Navigate to the newly created Synapse workspace.
+   - After Synapes is created, go to its workspace.
-   - Under `SQL Pools`, click `+ New` to create a SQL pool.
-   - Provide a name (`cst8911pool`), set **Performance Level** to `DW100c` (for the cheapest development option), and click `Create`.
+   - Go to the `SQL Pools` selection and add a new SQL pool by selecting `+ New`.
+   - Fill in the contents below:
+      - **Name**: `cst8911pool`
+      - **Performance Level**: `DW100c` (cheapest)
+   - after done with the detail, select `Create`.

 ---

 ### Step 3: Loading Data from Blob Storage into Azure Synapse Using PolyBase
-*Assigned to Person 3*
+*Assigned to Catherine and Rae*

 1. **Configure Linked Service**:
-   - In the Synapse workspace, go to `Manage` and select `Linked Services`.
+   - go to `Manage` and then select `Linked Services` in the External connections section.
-   - Click `+ New` and choose `Azure Blob Storage` as the linked service.
+   - to link the new Azure Blob Storage, select `+ New` and choose the `Azure Blob Storage`.
-   - Input the storage account name and key, then test the connection to ensure it works.
+   - After that, input the storage account name you made and its key in the details.
+   - Then test the connection to see if it works.

 2. **Create External Table Using PolyBase**:
-   - Go to the `Develop` tab and create a new SQL script.
+   - Go to the `Develop` s and create 4 new SQL scripts.
-   - Define external data sources, file formats, and tables using PolyBase, linking your Blob storage to the data warehouse.
+   - when making the SQL scripts, make the external data sources, file formats, and tables using PolyBase, then link the Blob storage aplication to the data warehouse.
+   - Here is the name of the 4 sql files:
       - sql-1-master-key.sql
       - sql-2-external-data-source.sql
       - sql-3-external-file-format.sql
       - sql-4-create-tables.sql

 3. **Load Data into the Data Warehouse**:
-   - Use PolyBase to load the data from Blob Storage into your data warehouse, ensuring that the data structure matches the defined schema.
+   - Finally, use PolyBase to load the data from the Blob Storage service to the data warehouse, showing that the data structure is the same as the schema defined.

 ---